DJing, Beatboxing and Music Production workshops for Schools, youth projects and more

 We offer a wide range of programmes, workshops and private sessions to suit everyone.

-Music Technology can be used to inspire, motivate and stretch pupils, including those reluctant to engage with music; help extend musical experiences; and help children with additional needs to further engage in music making.
+Music Technology can be used to inspire, motivate and stretch individuals, including those reluctant to engage with music; help extend musical experiences; and help those with additional needs to further engage in music making.
 It complements other music teaching, while encouraging wider communication and collaboration with other pupils.

 A recent Ofsted survey report found that there was insufficient emphasis on making music and too much focus on talking or written exercises in too many school music lessons.